imagry/aleph_star/README.md

 ## The environment

 The only supplied environment is of a car following a lane.
-It can be found in the `env` directory.
-The environment puts a car
+It can be found in the `env` directory, to include it call `include(env/env_lane.jl)`.
+This environment generates a lane of random width and random curves.
+The curvature, min/max width and length can all be configured, but to use the defaults just call `state, env = initialize_simple_road()` which will generate a new random lane and an initial state.